-1. Included as part of Other Assets in the CC2.

-2. Rows 10 and 75 together make up the Deferred Tax Asset line on CC2.

-3. The CC1 reflects the total value of the subordinated debt issuance - the Balance Sheet value is lower as part of the issuance is hedged for interest rate risk and then fair valued.
+- 1. The variance in profit figures between CC1 and CC2 is attributed to dividend payments.
+CC1 reflects profits after accounting for the dividend payment, whereas CC2 does not include the dividend payment in its profit calculation. - Included as part of Other Assets in the CC2. - 3.
+Rows 10 and 75 together make up the Deferred Tax Asset line on CC2. - 4.
+The CC1 reflects the total value of the subordinated debt issuance the Balance Sheet value is lower as part of the issuance is hedged for interest rate risk and then fair valued.